 The EduGrow program is all about growing good food, good learning and good times at school.

 The program aims to encourage, support and recognise the wonderful efforts of students, teachers and school communities who create safe, engaging food gardens and outdoor learning places and activities in them.
+These days, we focus on sharing information about innovative education, learning and doing projects that promote good health, good eating, social inclusion and caring for health lands and waters.

 The program celebrates people and projects who are making a difference to improve student participation, learning and health and wellbeing in inclusive, fun ways where they live in remote, rural and regional Australia.